eugeneford/react-syncy-frame/README.md

 src | String or DocumentNode | Target url or document which needs to be rendered.
 Required. width | String | SyncyFrame width.
 Can be set in any css units eg. px, vw, vh, % etc. Auto by default. height | String | SyncyFrame height.
-Can be set in any css units eg. px, vw, vh, % etc. Auto by default. onBeforeLoad | function | Callback which gets called before target iframe is loaded onLoad | function | Callback which gets called once target iframe is loaded
+Can be set in any css units eg. px, vw, vh, % etc. Auto by default. onBeforeLoad | function | Callback which gets called before target iframe is loaded.
+Receives an iframe element as an argument. onLoad | function | Callback which gets called once target iframe is loaded.
+Receives an iframe element as an argument.

 ## Contributing
 Contributions are always welcome.